chitraz/RealTimeObjectDectectionInOSRS/README.md

 The main concern for the osrs data is occlusion which can occur from objects behind walls or other objects.

-  - detect occlusion during data collection by the bot or
+  - detect occlusion during data collection or
   - post-processing:
        - feedforward entire dataset through trained model and inspect quality of annoations with low confidence.